 When trying to treat your baby’s gassy state, one important fact you should remember is that your baby’s digestive system is still maturing.
 Hence, there will be days when your baby is quite gassy, no matter what you do.
 When this occurs, it could also be referred to as your baby being colicky, which is another way to describe abdominal pains and discomfort.
 One favorite by mothers is the use of gripe water.
 Gripe water is usually available over-the-counter at most pharmacies and it can have a soothing effective on your baby’s stomach.

 You may decide to give your baby a little gripe water before feedings to sort of calm the digestive system and make the digestion of food less gassy.
 There may also be other medications that can be safe for your baby and also help to provide relief from gas.
-Gas can be an uncomfortable experience for you and your baby.

 If you are breastfeeding your infant, make sure the diet you take does not have anything that is hard to digest.